SFML/SFML-Website/pages/tutorials/3.0/graphics/shader.md

 ## Introduction

 A shader is a small program that is executed on the graphics card.
 It provides the programmer with more control over the drawing process and in a more flexible and simple way than using the fixed set of states and operations provided by OpenGL.
-With this additional flexibility, shaders are used to create effects that would be too complicated, if not impossible, to describe with regular OpenGL functions: Per-pixel lighting, shadows, etc. Today's graphics cards and newer versions of OpenGL are already entirely shader-based, and the fixed set of states and functions (which is called the "fixed pipeline") that you might know of has been deprecated and will likely be removed in the future.
+With this additional flexibility, shaders are used to create effects that would be too complicated, if not impossible, to describe with regular OpenGL functions: Per-pixel lighting, shadows, etc.
+Today's graphics cards and newer versions of OpenGL are already entirely shader-based, and the fixed set of states and functions (which is called the "fixed pipeline") that you might know of has been deprecated and will likely be removed in the future.

 Shaders are written in GLSL (_OpenGL Shading Language_), which is very similar to the C programming language.

 There are two types of shaders: vertex shaders and fragment (or pixel) shaders.
 Vertex shaders are run for each vertex, while fragment shaders are run for every generated fragment (pixel).
 Depending on what kind of effect you want to achieve, you can provide a vertex shader, a fragment shader, or both.

 To understand what shaders do and how to use them efficiently, it is important to understand the basics of the rendering pipeline.
 You must also learn how to write GLSL programs and find good tutorials and examples to get started.
 You can also have a look at the "Shader" example that comes with the SFML SDK.

 This tutorial will only focus on the SFML specific part: Loading and applying your shaders -- not writing them.

 ## Loading shaders

 In SFML, shaders are represented by the [`sf::Shader`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Shader.php "sf::Shader documentation") class.
 It handles both the vertex and fragment shaders: A [`sf::Shader`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Shader.php "sf::Shader documentation") object is a combination of both (or only one, if the other is not provided).

 Even though shaders have become commonplace, there are still old graphics cards that might not support them.
-The first thing you should do in your program is check if shaders are available on the system:
+The first thing you shoulddo in your program is check if shaders are available on the system:

 ```cpp
 if (!sf::Shader::isAvailable())